 Support groups are another option for people in recovery and involve peer-led meetings for people recovering from an addiction.
 Examples include Narcotics Anonymous, Alcoholics Anonymous, and SMART recovery.
 These programs help people rebuild a supportive community of other people who are clean and sober.

 Teletherapy and online counseling

 Online and telephone forms of counseling have become increasingly popular, especially in the wake of COVID.
-While not applicable for everyone, online counseling offers a flexible option to access professional help to cope with cocaine use disorder from the comfort of home.
+While not applicable to everyone, online counseling offers a flexible option to access professional help to cope with cocaine use disorder from the comfort of home.